dotnet/docs/docs/framework/wcf/samples/systemwebrouting-integration-sample.md

   - "dotnet"
 ---
 # SystemWebRouting Integration Sample
 This sample demonstrates the hosting layer’s integration with the classes in the <xref:System.Web.Routing> namespace.
 The classes in the <xref:System.Web.Routing> namespace allow an application to use URLs that do not directly correspond to a physical resource.
 Using Web routing allows the developer to create virtual addresses for HTTP that are then mapped back to actual [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] services.
 This is useful when a WCF service must be hosted without requiring a physical file or resource, or when services must be accessed with URLs that do not contain files such as .html or .aspx.
 This sample demonstrates how to utilize the <xref:System.Web.Routing.RouteTable> class to create virtual URIs that map to running services defined in global.asax.
-For this example, there are two RSS feeds created using WCF: a `movies` feed and a `channels` feed.
-The URLs to activate the services do not contain an extension and are registered in the `Application_Start` method of the `Global` class derived from the <xref:System.Web.HttpApplication.Application_Start> class.

 > [!NOTE]
 >  The classes in the <xref:System.Web.Routing> namespace only work for services hosted over HTTP.

+This example uses WCF to create two RSS feeds: a `movies` feed and a `channels` feed.
+The URLs to activate the services do not contain an extension and are registered in the `Application_Start` method of the `Global` class derived from the <xref:System.Web.HttpApplication> class.

 > [!NOTE]
->  This sample only works in [!INCLUDE[iisver](../../../../includes/iisver-md.md)], as [!INCLUDE[iis60](../../../../includes/iis60-md.md)] uses a different method for supporting extension-less URLs.
+>  This sample only works in Internet Information Services (IIS) 7.0 and later, as IIS 6.0 uses a different method for supporting extension-less URLs.

-> [!IMPORTANT]
+#### To download this sample

->  The samples may already be installed on your computer.
+This sample may already be installed on your computer.
 Check for the following (default) directory before continuing.

->
->  `<InstallDrive>:\WF_WCF_Samples`
+`<InstallDrive>:\WF_WCF_Samples`

->
->  If this directory does not exist, go to [Windows Communication Foundation (WCF) and Windows Workflow Foundation (WF) Samples for .NET Framework 4](http://go.microsoft.com/fwlink/?LinkId=150780) to download all [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] and [!INCLUDE[wf1](../../../../includes/wf1-md.md)] samples.
+ If this directory does not exist, go to [Windows Communication Foundation (WCF) and Windows Workflow Foundation (WF) Samples for .NET Framework 4](http://go.microsoft.com/fwlink/?LinkId=150780) to download all [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] and [!INCLUDE[wf1](../../../../includes/wf1-md.md)] samples.
 This sample is located in the following directory.

->
->  `<InstallDrive>:\WF_WCF_Samples\WCF\Basic\Services\Hosting\WebRoutingIntegration`
+`<InstallDrive>:\WF_WCF_Samples\WCF\Basic\Services\Hosting\WebRoutingIntegration`

 #### To use this sample

-1. Using [!INCLUDE[vs_current_long](../../../../includes/vs-current-long-md.md)], open the WebRoutingIntegration.sln file.
+1. Using Visual Studio, open the WebRoutingIntegration.sln file.

 2. To run the solution and start the Web development server, press F5.

      A directory listing for the sample appears.
 Note that there are no files with an .svc file extension.

-3. In the address bar, add `movies` to the URL, so that is reads http://localhost:[port]/movies and press ENTER.
+3. In the address bar, add `movies` to the URL, so that it reads http://localhost:[port]/movies and press ENTER.

      The movies feed appears in the browser.